 (John Henry Freese)

 A hidden gem among books about Crete.
 The author gives an account of the Cretan geography and social life from the earliest times till now.

-A wonderful glance back over their stormy past of Crete which helps understand the present position and character of the island in the context of the country.
+A wonderful glance back over the stormy past of Crete helps us understand the present position and character of the island in the context of the country.

 Tip: The Kindle edition is not so good, get the paperback if you can.